 Students may transfer between the PhD and MS/MA programs or between MS/MA programs.
 The student must complete the reclassification document in the Registrar's Office and pay the reclassification fee.
 The student must also complete Graduate Programs in Biomedical Sciences Form 8.
-The signature of the loosing department chair is not required, but performed as a courtesy.
-In case the losing department chair does not agree with the transfer, the Associate Dean for Research and Graduate Studies can approve the transfer of the student.
+The signature of approval of the chair of the department of origin is not required, but is recommended.
+In cases where the chair of the department of origin does not agree with the transfer, the Associate Dean for Research and Graduate Studies may approve the transfer of the student.

 Students transferring from the MS to the MA may transfer up to 3 credits of research.
-For the credits to be transferred the student must have presented the research at a scientific meeting, write a report about the research performed and have the approval of the research mentor.
+For the credits to be transferred the student must have presented the research at a scientific meeting, written a report about the research performed and have the approval of the research mentor.